 - Use of teams and stakeholders in problem solving for better outcomes.

-The NCSC is a dynamic learning experience that uses online, classroom, small group, and cohort learning modes/modalities to introduce new concepts, refine the student’s understanding of them, and subsequently use those skills to help create the future of law enforcement and correctional education.
+The College, currently under articulation for both undergraduate and graduate college credit at Johns Hopkins University’s Criminal Justice Leadership program, is a dynamic learning experience that uses online, classroom, small group, and cohort learning modes/modalities to introduce new concepts, refine the student’s understanding of those new modalities, and subsequently use those skills to help create the future of law enforcement and correctional education.

-The distinct difference of the NCSC is its both criminal justice and non-police faculty; experts and industry leaders drawn from a variety of disciplines to create a program with four core anchors of Leadership, Law Enforcement / Corrections, Innovation & Foresight as foundations for all specialties.
+- The utilization of new modes of learning including on-line learning whose purpose is to create a program with key core anchors of Leadership, Law Enforcement / Corrections operations, Innovation & Foresight as foundations for all specialties.